 This Perfect Vanilla Frosting Recipe recipe is very versatile.
 It’s a basic vanilla buttercream using butter and powdered sugar.
 This is the perfect frosting for piping cupcakes and cake decorating.

-- Cut butter into pieces.
-Using the paddle attachment, whip butter for 5-7 minutes, scraping down the bowl occasionally.
-Beat until butter look light in color.
+- Cut the butter into pieces.
+Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, beating until the butter look light in color.

-- Add 2 cups of powdered sugar and mix on low speed until incorporated into butter then add 2 tsp of vanilla extract and mix to combine.
+- Add 2 cups of powdered sugar and mix on low speed until incorporated into the butter then add the vanilla extract and mix to combine.
 Beat for about 60 seconds.

 - Next, add an additional 2 cups of powdered sugar and beat on low speed until sugar is incorporated.
 Increase speed to medium-high and beat for 3 minutes.

-- Add last 1 cup powdered sugar along with 2 tbsp heavy whipping cream and 1/2 tsp vanilla extract .
-Beat on low until ingredients start to mix together.
+- Add last 1 cup powdered sugar along with the heavy whipping cream.
+Beat on low until the ingredients start to mix together.
 Increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.

 - This frosting can be kept at room temperature if serving within 24 hours and it’s not too hot.
 It can be made ahead of time and kept refrigerated for 7 days.
 Frosting must come back to room temperature before piping, and suggest to rewhip.
 This frosting can also be frozen, but once thawed, I suggest to rewhip.